murrayjbrown/holochain-kennel/README.md

 ## Contribute
-We welcome pull requests and issue tickets.
+The Holochain project welcomes pull requests and issue tickets.
 Find us on [gitter](https://gitter.im/metacurrency/holochain) to chat.

 Contributors to this project are expected to follow our [development protocols & practices](https://github.com/metacurrency/holochain/wiki/Development-Protocols).